FrancoSpeziali/node-simple-backend-server/README.md

         2. Send the message "Sorry, unable to process request" to the client with the function `response.send()`

-## Assignment 7 - Build a frontend to make these calls
+## Assignment 7 - Build a frontend to make these requests

 Build a frontend which will make both the `GET` and `POST` requests you were previously testing with your API testing tool.